History of Jardine Matheson & Co.: Star Ferry

 The Star Ferry Company, started by Parsee Dorabjee Nowrojee was bought by the Jardine/Chater controlled Hongkong and Kowloon Wharf and Godown Company Limited in 1898.
 The company operated steam powered ferries between Hong Kong island and the Kowloon peninsula.

-Hong Kong Tramways Ltd.
+Hong Kong Tramways

 Jardines helped establish Hong Kong's tram system, which began directly as an electric tram in 1904.
 The company is now owned jointly by Veolia Transport and The Wharf (Holdings), successor to The Hongkong and Kowloon Wharf and Godown Company Limited.

 Other industries

 Insurance

 Jardines insurance business, founded as the Canton Insurance Office in 1836 to support its shipping business, began offering underwriting services in many of the places where the company had offices and agencies and, as late as 1860, was still the only insurance company in China.
 In addition, to cater for clients travelling between Europe and the Far East, the firm had representation along the main steamer routes and at points on the Trans-Siberian Railway, including an agency in Moscow.
 The Canton Insurance office was later renamed the Lombard Insurance Co.